-Carcinoid tumour with hepatic metastases
+Carcinoid tumor with hepatic metastases

 High blood pressure and diffuse abdominal pain.